 We are a local group of the Royal Society for the Prevention of Accidents Advanced Drivers and Riders.
-We share an interest in driving and riding; good driving or riding, driving or riding that is not frightening, embarrassing or boring.
+We share an interest in driving and riding; good driving and riding, driving and riding that is not frightening, embarrassing or boring.

 The concept of Advanced Driving does not aim to encourage faster driving but rather safer and smoother vehicle control.

 The concept of Advanced Riding is to improve the skill and safety of your riding so that you can make the best use of road and traffic conditions.